AngelaLi2004/Secure-Trivia-Game/RUN.md

 - **Git** – for cloning the repository
 - **Rust & Cargo** – for compiling and running the project

-### 🔧 Check if they're installed
+### 🔧 Run Project

-1. Clone the Repository
+1. Clone the Repository:
 git clone https://github.com/AngelaLi2004/Secure-Trivia-Game

-2. Run the Project
+2. Run the Project:
 cargo run